International Police Association Virus

-International Police Association screen locker is another scam released by Internet criminals.
-This scam targets European computer users by displaying fake information and asking to pay a fine for supposedly distributing copyrighted content.
-Recently such screen lockers has become very popular among Cyber criminals and many computer users are seeing such fake message on their screens.
-To distribute this ransomware Internet criminals are using various misleading strategies, most commonly Internet Police Association scam is disguised as a software update, for example you click on some online video and you are asked to download a flash player update, instead of the update you will install this screen locker.
+International Police Association screen locker is a scam released by Internet criminals.
+It targets European computer users by displaying fake information and demanding the payment of a fine for supposedly distributing copyrighted content.
+Recently, such screen lockers have become popular among Cyber criminals, resulting in many computer users observing this fake message on their screens.
+To distribute this ransomware, Internet criminals use various misleading strategies.
+Commonly, the Internet Police Association scam is disguised as a software update.
+For example, a user clicks on an online video and is asked to download a Flash Player update - instead of the update, the screen locker is downloaded.

-Other common way of infecting your PC with such scam is email messages, Internet criminals are actively using spam campaigns to trick computer users into installing this misleading software on their machines.
-After installation International Police Association screen locker will make some modifications to your operating system's registry and will set itself to start automatically on every system start-up.
-Every time you boot your PC you will see a full screen International Police Association warning message stating that you have to pay a fine for copyrighted content, you won't be able to access your desktop.
+Another common methiod of infecting PCs with this scam is via email messages.
+Internet criminals actively employ spam campaigns to trick computer users into installing this misleading software on their machines.
+After installation, the International Police Association screen locker makes some modifications to your operating system registry and configures itself to start automatically on each system start-up.
+When you boot your PC, you will observe a full screen International Police Association warning message demanding that you pay a fine for copyrighted content.
+You will be unable to access your desktop.

-International Police Association screen locker is similar to other ransomware that is being distributed by Internet criminals.
-While this scam exploits the name of International Police Association some other versions are using a name of FBI (example: FBI Your Computer Has Been Locked scam).
-Notice that none of the authorities are using such screen lockers to collect fines for Internet piracy, these messages are fake.
-Use this removal guide to remove IPA screen locker from your computer.
+International Police Association screen locker is similar to other ransomware distributed by Internet criminals.
+While this scam exploits the name of the International Police Association, other versions use the name of the FBI (example: FBI Your Computer Has Been Locked scam).
+No authorities use screen lockers to collect fines for Internet piracy - these messages are fake.
+Use this removal guide to remove International Police Association screen locker from your computer.

-Fake message shown in International Police Association ransomware:
+A fake message displayed by the International Police Association ransomware:

-International Police Association - IAC International Administration Center All activity of this computer has been recorded.
-If you use web-cam, videos and pictures were saved for identification.
+International Police Association - IAC International Administration Center.
+All activity on this computer has been recorded.
+If you use web-cam, videos and pictures, these were saved for identification.

 Illegally downloaded material (MP3's Movies or Software) has been located on your computer.
-By downloading, those were reproduced, thereby involving a criminal offense under Section 106 of Copyright Act.
-The downloading of copyrighted material via the Internet or music sharing networks is illegal and is in accordance with Section 106 of the Copyright Act subject to a fine or imprisonment for a penalty of up to 3 years
+By downloading, they were reproduced, thereby involving a criminal offense under Section 106 of the Copyright Act.
+The downloading of copyrighted material via the Internet or music sharing networks is illegal and is, in accordance with Section 106 of the Copyright Act, subject to a fine or imprisonment for a period of up to 3 years

-This fake message is changed according to your location.
+This fake message varies according to your location.
 This ransomware detects your IP address and correspondingly displays a message in your language.
-For example if you live in Germany you will see such message: Ihr Computer wurde gesperrt.
+For example, if you live in Germany, you will see the following message: Ihr Computer wurde gesperrt.
 Ihr Computer wurde durch das System der automatischen Informationskontrolle gesperrt.

 International Police Association screen locker removal: